mesaguy/ansible-prometheus/docs/cloudwatch_exporter.md

     prometheus_cloudwatch_exporter_extra_opts: []

-The version of cloudwatch_exporter to install:
+The version of cloudwatch_exporter to install.
+The default version can be found in the [cloudwatch_exporter variables file](../vars/software/cloudwatch_exporter.yml) and can be used to override the default version:

-    prometheus_cloudwatch_exporter_version: "0.8.0"
+    prometheus_cloudwatch_exporter_version: "1.0.0"

+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_cloudwatch_exporter_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9106: